abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Categorical isomorphisms are *not* isomorphism-invariant
 ---

-Let's ask ourselves the same question that we were pondering at the beginning of the previous chapter --- what does it mean for two categories to be equal.
+Let's ask ourselves the same question that we were pondering at the beginning of the previous chapter --- what does it mean for two categories to be equal?

 In the prev chapter, we talked a lot about how great isomorphisms are and how important they are for defining the concept of equality in category theory, but at the same time we said that *categorical isomorphisms* do not capture the concept of equality of categories.

 ![Isomorphic categories](../11_natural_transformations/isomorphic_categories.svg)

-This is because (though it may seem contradictory at first) *categorical isomorphisms aren't isomorphism invariant*, i.e. categories that only differ by having some additional isomorphic objects aren't isomorphic themselves.
+This is because (though it may seem contradictory at first) *categorical isomorphisms are not isomorphism invariant*, i.e. categories that only differ by having some additional isomorphic objects aren't isomorphic themselves.

 ![Isomorphic categories](../11_natural_transformations/equal_categories.svg)